Apparently, 2018 will be an interesting year in terms of SEO. Let’s take a look at what to expect.

 1. Growing Use of SERP features

 If you’re under the assumption that a high organic ranking is your only chance at getting a ton of traffic, you’re wrong.
-SERP features including, but not limited to, featured snippets, Knowledge panels and local packs, are stealing the thunder from organic search.
-It makes perfect sense when you think about how Google’s SERP has changed throughout the years.
+SERP features including, but not limited to, Featured Snippets, Knowledge Panels and Local Packs, are stealing the thunder from organic search.
+It makes perfect sense when you think about how Google’s SERPs have changed throughout the years.

-Two imperative things to keep in mind as far as SERP features are concerned are, one, tracking your rankings within the features and, two, monitoring the features and check to see which could be stealing traffic from your site.
+Two imperative things to keep in mind as far as SERP features concerned are: (1) tracking your rankings within the features and, (2) monitoring the features and checking to see which competitors could be stealing traffic from your site.

-You can extract valuable information from the data.
+You can extract valuable information from the data you'll be able to use in planning your future content marketing strategies.
 For instance, can you get a featured snippet for a specific query?
 Building on this…

 2. Implementing Structured Data